MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Spain/report-349.md

 In [!INCLUDE[d365fin](../../includes/d365fin_md.md)], the Report 349 declaration is based on VAT entries that are filtered by the EU country/region codes.
 You must create a 349 declaration and then submit the file to the [Spanish Tax Agency](https://go.microsoft.com/fwlink/?LinkId=238181) website or on CD-ROM.

-When you create a Report 349 declaration that includes credit memos, the entries will display in the **Customer/Vendor Warnings 349** page so that you can include them as corrections to invoices.
-You must make the appropriate changes to the lines in the **Customer/Vendor Warnings 349** page before you can submit the declaration.
+When you create a Report 349 declaration that includes credit memos, the entries will display on the **Customer/Vendor Warnings 349** page so that you can include them as corrections to invoices.
+You must make the appropriate changes to the lines on the **Customer/Vendor Warnings 349** page before you can submit the declaration.
 For more information, [Create Report 349](how-to-create-report-349.md).

 ## Delivery Operation Codes
 The **Report 349** declaration must specify separate operation codes for the delivery of goods to other EU countries/regions.
 You can set up separate VAT product posting groups for each type of export delivery.
 Then, when you apply a VAT posting group to an item that is sold, [!INCLUDE[d365fin](../../includes/d365fin_md.md)] stores the delivery operation code, and the transaction is included in the quarterly 349 declaration.